TomDmitriev/gradle-bundle-plugin/README.md

 manifest but a whole jar.

+## Project Status
+**The project is no longer maintained (due to lack of time).
+You are free to fork it or use any of the existing forks under Apache 2.0 license.**

 ## Installation
 Plugin is hosted in Maven Central Repository.
 You can easily add plugin to your build script using following configuration